The Order of Ministry of

 Furthermore Losartan does not inhibit ACE (kininase II), the enzyme that degrades bradykinin.
-Consequently, the effects which are not directly related to AT1 receptor blockade such as increase of effects mediated by bradykinin are not associated with the use of losartan.
+Consequently, the effects which are not directly related to AT1 receptor blockade such as increasing the effects mediated by bradykinin are not associated with the use of losartan.

 During administration of losartan, removal of angiotensin-II negative feedback on renin secretion leads to increased plasma renin activity.
-Such increase leads to increases in angiotensin II in plasma.
+Such increase leads to increase of angiotensin II in plasma.
 Despite these increases, antihypertensive activity and suppression of plasma aldosterone concentration are maintained, indicating effective angiotensin-II receptor blockade.
-After discontinuation of losartan, plasma renin activity and angiotensin II values within three days come back to the baseline values.
+After discontinuation of losartan, plasma renin activity and angiotensin II values within three days come back to the initial values.

-Following oral administration, losartan is well absorbed and undergoes first-pass metabolism.
+After oral administration, losartan is well absorbed and undergoes metabolic transformations of the first passage.
 The systemic bioavailability of losartan tablets is approximately 33%.
 Almost 14% of the oral dose of losartan is converted to the active carboxyl metabolite.
 Maximal concentrations of losartan and its active metabolite are reached in 1 hour and in 3-4 hours, respectively.
 Both losartan and its active metabolite are intensively bound to plasma proteins, primarily albumin.
 The half-life of losartan is 2 hours, of its active metabolite – 6-9 hours.
 The pharmacokinetics of losartan and its active metabolite is linear for oral doses of losartan up to 200 mg, and is not changed with time.
 Neither losartan nor its active metabolite accumulates in blood plasma in case of repeated administration once daily.
 About 4% of the dose is excreted unchanged in the urine, and about 6% of the dose is excreted in the urine as active metabolite.
-Biliary excretion contributes to the elimination of losartan and its active metabolite – about 35% of the dose is recovered in the urine, and about 58% - in the faeces.
+Biliary excretion of the drug is a part of the elimination of losartan and its active metabolite is approximately 35% of the dose falls into urine and almost 58% in the faeces.

-No significant changes in pharmacokinetic characteristics have been found in elderly hypertensive patients compared to the young patients.
+No significant changes in the pharmacokinetic characteristics of elderly patients with hypertension were detected compared with younger patients.

 Liver and kidney dysfunction.

-Plasma concentrations of losartan were not altered in patients with creatinine clearance above 10 ml/min.
-Compared to patients with normal renal function, the area under the concentration curve (AUC) for losartan is about 2 times higher in patients with severe renal impairment.
-Along with this, the plasma concentrations of the active metabolite are not altered.
-Neither losartan nor the active metabolite can be removed by haemodialysis.
+Concentrations of losartan in plasma of patients with creatinine clearance above 10 ml/min did not differ from those in healthy volunteers.
+The area under the concentration curve (AUC) in patients with severe renal impairment for losartan is about 2 times higher than in patients withnormal kidney function.
+Plasma concentrations of the active metabolite of losartan remained unchanged.
+Losartan and its active metabolite can not be removed by hemodialysis.

 The active metabolite is formed from losartan in all age groups.
-The pharmacokinetic parameters of losartan following oral administration are roughly similar in infants and children aged over 2 years, preschool children, school age children and adolescents.
+The pharmacokinetic parameters of losartan following oral administration are roughly similar in new born and children aged over 2 years, preschool children, school age children and adolescents.
 The pharmacokinetic parameters for the metabolite differed to a greater extent between the age groups, especially when comparing preschool children with adolescents.
-Exposure in infants and children aged over 2 years is comparatively high.
+Exposure in new born and children aged over 2 years is comparatively high.

 Treatment of essential hypertension in adults and in children over 6 years old.

-Treatment of chronic heart failure (in patients aged over 60 years) in cases where the use of inhibitors of angiotensin-converting enzyme (ACE) is considered to be impossible due to intolerance (especially when coughing) or in the presence of contraindications.
-In patients with heart failure whose condition while taking ACE inhibitors is stable, prescribing Klosart is not advisable.
-The patient’s left ventricular ejection fraction should be ≤ 40%, the condition should be clinically stable, the patient also should follow the established treatment regimen for chronic heart failure.
+Treatment of chronic heart failure (in patients aged over 60 years) in cases where the use of inhibitors of ACE is considered to be impossible due to intolerance (especially when coughing) or in the presence of contraindications.
+In patients with heart failure whose condition while taking ACE inhibitors is stable, prescribing losartan is not rational.
+The patient’s left ventricular ejection fraction should be ≤ 40%, the condition should be clinically stable.
+The patient also should follow the established treatment regimen for chronic heart failure.

 Reducing the risk of stroke in adults with hypertension and left ventricular hypertrophy, as confirmed by ECG.

-Hypersensitivity to the active substance or to any excipient contained in the preparation.
+Hypersensitivity to losartan or to any excipient contained in the preparation.

-Interaction with other medicinal products and other forms of interaction.
+Interaction with other medicinal products and other types of interaction.

-As with other drugs that block angiotensin II or its effects, concomitant use of other drugs which retain potassium (e.g. potassium-sparing diuretics: spironolactone, triamterene, amiloride) or may increase potassium levels (e.g. heparin), potassium supplements or salt substitutes containing potassium may lead to increases in serum potassium.
-Co-medication is not advisable.
+As with other drugs which block angiotensin II or its effects, the concomitant use of other drugs which retain potassium (e.g. potassium-sparing diuretics: spironolactone, triamterene, amiloride or may increase potassium level (e.g. heparin), potassium supplements or salt substitutes containing potassium may lead to increased potassium in serum.
+Concomitant use is not advisable.

-Angioneurotic oedema.
+Angioneurotic edema.
 During the drug therapy, patients with a history of angioedema (swelling of the face, lips, throat, and/ or tongue) should be closely monitored.

 Arterial hypotension and electrolyte/fluid imbalance.

-Electrolyte imbalances are common in patients with renal impairment (with or without diabetes) and should be addressed.
-The plasma concentrations of potassium (possible hyperkalaemia) as well as creatinine clearance values should be closely monitored; especially patients with heart failure and a Creatinine Clearance between 30-50 ml/ min should be closely monitored.
+Electrolyte imbalances are common in patients with renal impairment (with or without diabetes) and must be considered.
+The plasma concentrations of potassium (possible hyperkalemia) as well as creatinine clearance values, especially patients with heart failure and a Creatinine Clearance between 30-50 ml/ min should be closely monitored.

-The concomitant use of potassium sparing diuretics, potassium supplements and potassium containing salt substitutes with losartan is not recommended.
+The concomitant use of losartan and potassium sparing diuretics, potassium supplements and potassium containing salt substitutes is not recommended.